G3ZQC/Pana4/README.md

 The objective of this project was to sample the signal from the 10.7MHz IF, use a "Tayloe" mixer to convert the signal to the audio spectrum, with both the in-phase (I) and quadrature (Q) components.
-Use an analogue to digital converter (ADC) to allow the I and Q components to be processed in a suitable microcontrller, and display the bandscope on a graphical liquid crystal (lcd) display.
+Use an analogue to digital converter (ADC) to allow the I and Q components to be processed in a suitable microcontroller, and display the bandscope on a graphical liquid crystal (lcd) display.

 The "front end" Tayloe mixer was a direct copy of the receive portion of the mcHF transceiver (http://www.m0nka.co.uk/?page_id=2).
-The Si5351 local oscillator is clocked at four times the IF frequency, beforte being divided by four to produce the quadrature ouput signals needed to clock the Tayloe mixer.
-The microcontrlloer was the STM32F407G-DISC1 Discovery development platform.
+The Si5351 local oscillator is clocked at four times the IF frequency, before being divided by four to produce the quadrature output signals needed to clock the Tayloe mixer.
+The microcontroller was the STM32F407G-DISC1 Discovery development platform.
 The display is a 2.8in TFT LCD module, model HY28B, driven via the Serial Peripheral Interface (SPI).